hericles-koelher/dart_rest_api/README.md

 #### **[POST]** _/auth/login_

 **Description**: Performs the user login on system.
-On success returns an answer with status code 200 and a [JSON](https://www.json.org/json-en.html) with two 'tokens', being one for auth (expires in 15 minutes) and the other to renew the first one (expires in 30 minutes).
+On success, returns an answer with status code 200 and a [JSON](https://www.json.org/json-en.html) with two 'tokens', being one for auth (expires in 15 minutes) and the other to renew the first one (expires in 30 minutes).
 In case this process fail, then returns an answer with status 4XX and a string with a better description of the problem.

 Examples: